Elizabeth V. Faue (ad5247)

 Elizabeth Faue

-Elizabeth Faue is Director of Labor@Wayne and Professor and Chair of the Department of History at Wayne State University.
+Elizabeth Faue is Director of Labor@Wayne and the Employment and Labor Relations program and Professor in the Department of History at Wayne State University.
 She specializes in labor and working-class history and women’s and gender history.
 Her current research projects are on the activism of teachers and nurses and the idea of the public good and occupational health and safety; her interests include interdisciplinary and comparative work in labor and workplace studies.
+An internationally recognized scholar, she has devoted her career to teaching and research in the field, supporting students on the path from college to career, and organizing events and workshops for public outreach and education.

-Recently, Elizabeth Faue received the Distinguished Service to Labor and Working Class History Award (2022) at the Labor and Working Class History Association meeting at Rutgers University.
+Recently, Elizabeth Faue received the Distinguished Service to Labor and Working Class History Award at the 2023 Labor and Working Class History Association meeting at Rutgers University.
 It was awarded in recognition of her work in diversifying and democratizing labor history through her work as coordinator of the North American Labor History Conference (1991-2003) and in her scholarship.
-In fall 2023, she will be a visiting senior scholar at the Institute for Advanced Studies at the University of Bologna working on her project, “Re-Discovering that Work Is Dangerous: Redefining Workplace Risk in the Late Twentieth Century.”
+In 2023, Faue became a member of the Academy of Scholars at Wayne State University.
+And in fall 2023, she was a visiting senior scholar at the Institute for Advanced Studies at the University of Bologna working on her project, “Re-Discovering that Work Is Dangerous: Redefining Workplace Risk in the Late Twentieth Century.”

 The daughter of union parents and, while faculty, a third-generation union member, Elizabeth Faue received her B.A.
-(1979) in English summa cum laude and her M.A. in history (1985) at the University of Minnesota before finishing her doctorate there in 1987.
-Susan B. Anthony Post-Doctoral Fellow at the University of Rochester from 1988-1990, she came to Wayne State University in Fall 1990 as an Assistant Professor.
+(1979) in English summa cum laude and her M.A. in history (1985) at the University of Minnesota before finishing her doctorate in 1987.
+A Susan B. Anthony Post-Doctoral Fellow at the University of Rochester from 1988-1990, she came to Wayne State University as an Assistant Professor in Fall 1990.
 In 1993, she was tenured and promoted to the rank of Associate Professor, and she became a full professor in 2002.
-She was Interim Associate Dean of the Graduate School (2007-2009) and Director of Graduate Studies in History (2010-2015).
-She became History Department Chair in 2015 and Director of Labor@Wayne in Fall 2022.
+She was Interim Associate Dean of the Graduate School (2007-2009), Director of Graduate Studies in History (2010-2015), and History Department Chair (2015-2023).
+She was appointed Director of Labor@Wayne in Fall 2022.
+She brings her experience and knowledge to the challenges of labor education (both degree- and non-credit, academic and public) in today's changing economic and political landscape.

 Elizabeth V. Faue